Loading the Elevenlabs Text to Speech AudioNative Player...

 loved this one Kellene!
 I’d be really curious to know HOW your husband practiced rolling off his motorcycle, my husband recently got one, lol

-Silly, he didn't practice rolling off the bike, rather rolling when he landed--it's definitely something learned in self-defense classes.
+Silly, he didn’t practice rolling off the bike, rather rolling when he landed–it’s definitely something learned in self-defense classes.

 Since you mentioned eating “right” I just have to recommend an author for you – one that has helped me tremendously.
 They are not “diet books” but rather the author is a science journalist who examined hundreds of studies from over the past 100 years and ended up with some very insightful analyses of what causes disease and obesity in our bodies.
 One is a rather dry read, but worth the effort: Good Calories, Bad Calories (both books by Gary Taubes) and the other is much easier reading, a more condensed and updated version of the first, called “Why we get fat, and what to do about it.”